ADJENTURING

 I started off my digital nomad trip expecting that I’d end up in Denver, and my month here has confirmed my initial thoughts.
 I’ll be returning in the winter to see if I like living here in the winter as much as I do in the fall!

-I’ll be taking a short hiatus from my month-long digital nomad stays to hike Mount Whitney, hop over to Oregon for a week, and then spend a couple weeks in Charlottesville VA.
-After that, it’s off to Moab, Utah for a few weeks before taking a vacation to Guatemala and El Salvador.
+I’ll be taking a short hiatus from my month-long digital nomad stays to hike Mount Whitney, and visit Oregon.
+After that, it’s off to Moab, Utah for my next stop.

 Read about my experiences digital nomading in other cities here: